olooney/oranlooney.com/content/post/jeopardy.md

                       is the second-largest city in Iraq, not Baghdad.

-I didn't explicitly ask it to do that in the prompt, so I'm not sure if its modelling what it knows about Alex Trebek and Jeopardy!, or if it's just a reflection of the fact that ChatGPT often "over-explains" its answers even when you don't want it to.
+I didn't explicitly ask it to do that in the prompt, so I'm not sure if its role playing as Alex Trebek, or if it's just a reflection of the fact that ChatGPT often "over-explains" its answers even when you don't want it to.

 Here's an example of where the dataset is problematic: